Acquit: Absolve a person legally from an accusation of criminal guilt

 Jurisdiction: Authority of a court to hear and decide a particular case

-Kin policing: A tribe or clan police their own tribe
+Kin policing: A tribe or clan policies their tribe

-Laws: Form of social control that outlines rules, habits, and customs a society uses to enforce conformity to its norms
+Laws: A form of social control that outlines rules, habits, and customs a society uses to enforce conformity to its norms

-Legislative waiver: Identifies certain offenses which have been mandated by state law to be excluded from juvenile court jurisdiction, also known as statutory waiver
+Legislative waiver: Identifies certain offenses that have been mandated by state law to be excluded from juvenile court jurisdiction, also known as statutory waiver

 Lex talionis: The term for “law of talion” or law of retaliation.
 It prescribes that the punishments should fit the crime committed (proportional)